-The key deliverable for reformed activity in Victoria is the Drug Treatment Activity Unit (DTAU), based on the number of closed Courses of Treatment.
+The key deliverable for the re-commissioned activity in Victoria is the Drug Treatment Activity Unit (DTAU), based on the number of closed Courses of Treatment.

-For unreformed services the deliverable is Episode of Care.
-Agencies funded to provide drug treatment services in Victoria have service provision targets, which are defined in terms of number of episodes of care or DTAUs to be provided, by service type and by target group (for example, youth or adult).
-As a requirement of their funding agreement with the Victorian Department of Health & Human Services, agencies are required to submit data quarterly detailing their provision of drug treatment services and achievement of episodes of care.
+For the remaining services the deliverable remains the Episode of Care.
+Agencies funded to provide drug treatment services in Victoria have service provision targets, which are defined in terms of number of episodes of care or DTAUs to be provided, by service type and by target group (for example, youth).
+As a requirement of their funding agreement with the Victorian Department of Health and Human Services, agencies are required to submit data quarterly detailing their provision of drug treatment services and achievement of episodes of care.
 A subset of this data is contributed to the AODTS NMDS annually.

-Note that the reduction in Victorian Alcohol and Other Drug Treatment activity is evident in the AODTS NMDS, when compared to 2013-14; this is associated with service system reform during 2014-15.
+Note that a reduction in Victorian Alcohol and Other Drug Treatment annual activity is evident in the AODTS NMDS during 2014-15; this is associated with the service system re-commissioning.

-Also caution should be used in comparing Victorian episodes with those of other states and territories.
 Victorian data are not directly comparable with data for other jurisdictions because every treatment type provided is reported as a separate episode; Victoria does not differentiate between main and other treatment types.